-Black Forest Meringue Pie
+Introduction: Black Forest Meringue Pie

 Black Forest Meringue Pie: a rich, dark chocolate pie crust, filled with a layer of sharp cherry curd, topped with light meringue rippled with dark chocolate.

 Obviously inspired by the infamous Black Forest Gateau, (layers of chocolate cake, sour cherries and whipped cream, with a good dose of kirsch) this uses those flavours for a rather different kind of dessert.

 I substituted the traditional whipped cream for the fluffiness of a meringue topping, and gave it the chocolate hit from bottom and top, with cocoa in the pastry and chocolate in the meringue.
 For a true black forest feel the curd should be made using sour cherries, liquored up with kirschwasser (a legal requirement for the German Schwarzwälder Kirschtorte).
 As I had neither of those to hand I tarted up my cherries with lemon juice, added a slug of rum in Austrian style, and sneaked in a little maraschino syrup to give some depth to the flavour.

 This whole thing does take some time, but the rich flavour of a (small) slice of this pie is definitely worth spending half a day off in the kitchen.